tranttxuan/kata-tdd/README.md

 # kata-tdd

-## This repository contains some hands-on programming exercises that help me hone specific skills through practice.
+## This repository contains some hands-on programming exercises that help me hone specific skills in JAVA through practice.

 ### Poker-hands